 |121 days or over||0||0 %|

-Extensions were requested in three cases for consultation with other departments and in one case for consultation with third parties.
+Extensions were requested in one case for consultation with other departments and in two cases for consultation with third parties.

 f.
 Release and method of access